 MIDI (Musical Instrument Digital Interface) is data, not audio.
 When you press a key, the controller sends a message that says which note was played, how hard (velocity), and when it was released.
 Turn a knob and it sends a control-change message.
 Your DAW receives that data and uses it to trigger a software synth, sampler, or any virtual instrument you have loaded.

-This is why a MIDI controller makes no sound on its own — it needs a sound source.
+This is why a MIDI controller makes no sound on its own — it needs a sound source, most often a VST plugin instrument loaded on the track.
 To understand how MIDI data flows and what you can do with it, see our companion guide on how to use MIDI.

 The main types of MIDI controllers